pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 * Decentralisation:
     Is it operated by a single organisation, or multiple?
 * Generality:
-    Is it available to all key owners?
+    Will it store keys belonging to anyone, or only certain people?
 * UID verification:
     Does it check the ownership of user IDs?
-    This is necessary to prevent the distribution of fake keys by the keyserver.
+    This is necessary to limit the number of results returned for a user ID search.
 * Non-email UIDs:
-    Does it restrict the format of user IDs to emails only?
+    Does it restrict the format of user IDs to those containing emails only?
 * UID search:
     Can you search by user ID?
     This is necessary (but not sufficient) for key discovery.